Earning a living... 職歴

 The brain...

-The sacred red "brain" (pictured in my right hand) was our master plan.
+The sacred "brain" (pictured in my right hand) was our master playbook.
 It contained the deep, dark, intricacies of Johoku's offensive and defensive systems.
 It also contained laminated diagrams of our passing game complete with distances and angles..it allowed everyone in the huddle to understand the details of their assignments quickly without explanation. ...It also allowed some of the college players that joined the "combined scrimmages" to integrate into our offense easily. ...If it were to come-up missing, responsible parties would have been exhiled to a remote island...
 August 2009

 Road Trips...
 5 Hours plus...